 THE CRISIS IS OVER!

 Disgustingly, some Greek politicians are hailing the “end” of the crisis and disingenuously claiming, as Euclid Tsakalotos did, that “…things are improving and people can see that they are improving.”
-Mr. Tsakalotos, Minister of Finance in Tsipras’ Syriza radical-left government and a student member of the Communist Party of Greece, was reacting to a debt relief deal struck with the Eurozone that would allow Greece to begin to repay its debt in 2032.
+Mr. Tsakalotos, Minister of Finance in Tsipras’ Syriza radical-left government and a student member of the Communist Party of Greece while at Oxford, was reacting to a debt relief deal struck with the Eurozone that would allow Greece to begin to repay its debt in 2032.
 But, no amount of debt relief – “relief” is merely a euphemism for digging a deeper grave – will make up for a shrinking economy.
 In any event, that “things are improving,” as Mr. Tsakalotos alleges is more a statement of political expediency than of economic reality, and is the furthest thing from the truth.
 According to the Organization for Economic Cooperation (OECD), nearly one-third of the population of Greece is living near poverty.
 Retirees are living with reduced pensions; employers are “hiring” without contracts to avoid making social security and health contributions; and employees with bona-fide jobs can go months without pay while always keeping an eye on the calendar as their one-year anniversary approaches after which it becomes more difficult for them to get fired.

 “CONTAGION” IS SCAREMONGERING BY THE EUROPEAN UNION

 It has been my position for years that Greece should unilaterally repudiate its debt as it stands and restructure existing bonds at no more than, say, 20%.
 Interest arrears would be off the table in my scenario.
-Clearly, easy credit fueled the socialist practices of current and previous Greek administrations and it is clear, as well, that no one was minding the shop as the nation lived well beyond its means.
+Clearly, easy credit fueled the Socialist practices of current and previous Greek administrations and it is clear, as well, that no one was minding the shop as the nation lived well beyond its means.
 What is done is done.
 But, make no mistake about it, the longer a voluntary default is forestalled the greater the cost will be to both Greece and its European lenders.
 And, an involuntary default might be inevitable anyway.

 The strongest expressed argument coming from the Eurozone against a voluntary default is that it would lead to “contagion” that would spread to other countries.
 But contagion is precisely what is being precipitated by straight-jacketing the Greek economy with austerity measures that will deepen an already deep recession.
 These austerity measures will almost guarantee that the growth needed to pay an increasing debt obligation is precluded.
 And, rest assured, the Greek economy is flat-lining if not eroding.
 Unemployment currently stands at over 18% (the highest in the European Union), with youth unemployment running at twice that rate.
 The nation also faces serious long-term demographic challenges.
-Since the height of the financial crisis to the present, Greece has seen approximately 500,000 of its citizens – mostly young and educated citizens – leave the country.
+Since the height of the financial crisis in 2008 to the present, Greece has seen more than 500,000 of its citizens or nearly 5% of its population – mostly young and educated citizens – leave the country.
 Dr. Giannis Ioannidis, Professor of Medicine, and a specialist in statistics at Stanford University, for instance, reckons that only about 14% of the approximately 672 Greek scientists of world-class stature make their home in Greece.
 And, this is not likely to get better anytime soon as the nation’s fertility rate of 1.35% is much below the required rate of 2.1% needed to maintain the population stable.
 A scarier demographic scenario can hardly be imagined as the nation will continue to atrophy in size.

 No bailout is worth the loss of sovereignty that is in full bloom in Greece at the hands of the bureaucrats in Brussels and who already are making noises about not having enough control over the sovereign nation’s budget.
 The United Kingdom which had a lot less to lose than Greece voted 52% to 48% to exit the European Union in June of 2017 precisely because they didn’t want Eurocrats calling the shots.